 Learn more about the mechanics of indices and index funds in this post.

 How to Access S&P500 Dividends

-You can access the dividends of the S&P500 index by investing in an index fund.
-An S&P500 index fund will directly hold all 500 stocks in the S&P500 index.
+You can access the dividends of the S&P500 index by investing in an index fund that directly holds all 500 stocks in the S&P500 index.

 These 500 stocks will pay dividends.
 The fund will collect the dividends and distribute them to you, usually every 3 months.

 Get new post updates to grow wealth with simplicity.

 Let’s assume you invested $1,000 into the S&P500 in 1971 (50 yrs ago).
 At the end of 2021 you would have: